What is Safety & Safety Management?

-The annual direct and indirect costs of poor safety in a company with 200 employees is estimated to be about $360,000.2 To improve workplace safety through a systems-and-process approach, consider using the following tools:
+The annual direct and indirect costs of poor safety in a company with 200 employees is estimated to be about $360,000.2 To improve workplace safety through a systems-and-process approach, consider using the quality tools discussed below.

 ISO 22000:2018 is an internationally accepted approach to manage food safety that describes the requirements of a food safety management system.
 The ISO 22000:2018 standard details the requirements for a food safety management system (FSMS) and can be certified to.
 It explains the steps organizations must take to demonstrate its ability to control food safety hazards to help ensure that food is safe.
 The standard takes a food chain approach to food safety.
 It defines a set of food safety management requirements that can be used by organizations of any size or position in the food chain.

-Hazard analysis and critical control points (HACCP) is a management system in which food safety is addressed through the analysis and control of biological, chemical, and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product.
+Hazard analysis and critical control points (HACCP) is a management system in which food safety is addressed through the analysis and control of biological, chemical, and physical hazards from the raw material production, procurement, and handling, to the manufacturing, distribution, and consumption of the finished product.
 Like ISO 22000 standards, the HACCP system is applicable to any company regardless to its size, or if it is directly or indirectly involved in the food chain.

 The seven principles of the HACCP system are: